Mursi's blunders helped doom Egypt's first stab at democracy

 That judgment has proved premature, although Rami Khouri, a Beirut-based commentator, saw it more as a missed opportunity.

-"Civilian authority could have been institutionalised in Egypt had the Muslim Brotherhood acted more democratically and efficiently," he told Reuters.
+"Civilian authority could have been institutionalized in Egypt had the Muslim Brotherhood acted more democratically and efficiently," he told Reuters.

 Before his ultimatum to Mursi on Monday, General Abdel Fattah al-Sisi, appointed by the president to replace Tantawi, had said the army would stay out of politics, even as he urged feuding politicians to end their disputes and head off unrest.